 Mile 77.41 – Waterfall Creek Rapid: Class III.
 Run right-of-center until the water drops to lower flows.
 At low flows, enter right, ferry left and make the slot between the center and left boulders

 Mile 77.6 – Waterfall Creek: River Right.
 This is an awesome creek originating in the Big Horn Crags and tumbling steeply down to the river where it can be seen cascading over massive boulders.
-Click here for a detailed description.
+Learn more about Waterfall Creek.

 Mile 77.77 – Waterfall Creek Bridge: The Middle Fork trail crosses the river here and then heads up Big Creek, which is the Middle Fork’s official starting point of Impassable Canyon.

 Mile 77.83 – Big Creek Camp: River Left.
 This camp is more often used to explore Big Creek or Waterfall Creek but can sleep up to four people.
 This is where the Impassable Canyon begins as the Middle Fork Trail exits the canyon at Big Creek.

 Mile 77.98 – Last Chance: River Right.
 There is a small bench above the river here that lends itself to up to 20 people although this would be extremely cramped.
 This camp is recommended only if you have plans in the surrounding creeks/trails.